nicole-dwenger/cdsvisual-mnistclassification/README.md

   Definition of hidden layers, as a sequence of integers, separated with a space, e.g. 32 16.
 Input and output layer are defined   based on the training images and labels, for MNIST data the size of input layer is 784 and size of the output layer is 10.

 - *-e, --epochs : int, optional, default:*`10`\
-Number of epochs, note that increasing the number of epochs will increase processing time [Default: 10].
+Number of epochs, note that increasing the number of epochs will increase processing time.

 - *-u, --unseen_image : str, optional, default:*`None`\
   Filepath to an unseen image, to generate prediction of its label.
 Example images are provided in `data/clf_test/`, e.g. `data/clf_test/test1.png`